 And, fingers crossed, we may have enokitake for many winters to come, popping their gorgeous heads up just when the rest of the wild mushroom season has finished.
 Yum.

 Keen to learn how to cultivate edible mushrooms?
-Nick teaches weekend mushroom courses in NSW + VIC that are stacked full of hands-on knowledge –
+We offer free and also mentored mushroom courses that are stacked full of hands-on knowledge –

 Big thanks to Paul Ward, our favourite walking Encyclopedia Botanica (+ Fungi) person who always has useful info and ID-ing tips to share.
 Cheers matey.